plashchynski/UoL-CM1040-webdev-datvis/README.md

    the canvas.
 Display the `labels` data alongside the pie chart in a legend showing the viewer which colour in the chart corresponds to each race.
-   - Advanced version: Instead of a legend, try plotting the labels next to the corresponding slice.

     Note the following hack.